-I have just completed the Mindvalley Evercoach: Start Your Coaching Business, 21 day training programme and – spoiler alert – IT’S BRILLIANT!
+I have just completed the Mindvalley Evercoach: Start Your Coaching Business, 21 day training program and – spoiler alert – IT’S BRILLIANT!

 My route to life coaching is an unusual one, in that I chose to re-train in the discipline after being made redundant at the start of the Covid-19 pandemic.
 Although I have more than 20 years’ experience in coaching MDs, clients and SMEs in the premium retail space, my skill set in how to coach individuals through their blockers in life, is relatively new.

-I chose this particular programme, because as a newbie life coach, although I was confident in any 1-to-1 client situation, I lacked confidence in selling my consultancy and wasn’t sure how to structure or market my offer.
-So it was the sales and marketing units of this training programme that really appealed to me.
+I chose this particular program, because as a newbie life coach, although I was confident in any 1-to-1 client situation, I lacked confidence in selling my consultancy and wasn’t sure how to structure or market my offer.
+So it was the sales and marketing units of this training program that really appealed to me.